Your one-stop shop for chopping boards in every shape and size

 Other popular hard woods used for manufacturing chopping boards include mahogany, oak and olive.

-And among those less well known, but still excellent for cutting board purposes are hevea rubber wood, acacia and maple.
+And among those less well known, but still excellent for cutting board purposes are hevea rubber wood, mango, acacia and maple.

 They make very attractive chopping boards and are often more affordable